SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 > Before you start, complete the procedures in the following articles to ensure that you understand the basic flow of creating a custom Adaptive Card Extension: [Build your first SharePoint Adaptive Card Extension](./build-first-sharepoint-adaptive-card-extension.md)

 > [!IMPORTANT]
 > Line chart data visualization type was released as part of the [SPFx 1.19 release](../../release-1.19.md).
-Other data visualization types are released as part of the [SPFx 1.20 release](../../release-1.20.md).
+Other data visualization types, such as the bar chart, donut chart, and pie charts, were introduced in the [SPFx 1.20 release](../../release-1.20.md).

 ## Scaffold an Adaptive Card Extension project